CAcertOrg/cacert-infradocs/docs/systems/web.rst

 Apache httpd is configured with a minimum of enabled modules to allow proxying and TLS handling only to reduce potential security risks.

+The system uses third party packages with a good security track record and regular updates.
+The attack surface is small due to the tightly restricted access to the system.
+The puppet agent is not exposed for access from outside the system.

 Critical Configuration items
 ============================

+The system configuration is managed via Puppet profiles.
+There should be no configuration items outside of the Puppet repository.

+.. todo:: move configuration of :doc:`web` to Puppet code

 Keys and X.509 certificates
 ---------------------------